 The "Defaults" Factory Preset lets you reset the effect to default settings.
 For most built-in effects and all plugins shipped with Audacity, "Defaults" is the only available Factory Preset.
-Third-party plug-ins may offer multiple named factory presets which you can choose from.
+Third-party plugins may offer multiple named factory presets which you can choose from.

 Imports presets which you have exported using the Export option (below) on this or other machines or which you have exported from other software that supports a compatible preset.
-Available only for VST and Audio Unit (Mac) effects.

-All plug-ins (except Nyquist) have per-effect options accessed by this menu for one or more of Latency Compensation, Graphical Mode or Buffer Size.
+All plugins (except Nyquist) have per-effect options accessed by this menu for one or more of Latency Compensation, Graphical Mode or Buffer Size.
 If there are no options available (as in the Normalize image above) then this menu item will be grayed out.

 Selecting "About" from thebutton displays an information dialog for the tool.

-- Type: Indicates whether this is a built-in Audacity tool (as the Normalize example is) otherwise indicates the type of plug-in it is, for example, Nyquist, LADSPA or VST.
+- Type: Indicates whether this is a built-in Audacity tool (as the Normalize example is) otherwise indicates the type of plugin it is, for example, Nyquist, LADSPA or VST.